wp-plugins/robo-gallery/README.txt

 = How to upload images to the gallery? =

 When you create new gallery or open already existent gallery for edit on the right side of the edit gallery section you'll see gallery images manager button.
-When you opena gallery images manager you'll be able there edit all gallery images.
+When you open gallery images manager you'll be able there edit all gallery images.
 Upload, edit or delete.
 In gallery images manager you can use drag and drop gallery images upload tool.

 = How to define size of the gallery images thumbnails? =